containers/podlet/README.md

 Podlet can be acquired in several ways:

 - Download a prebuilt binary from [releases](https://github.com/containers/podlet/releases).
-- As a container: `podman run quay.io/k9withabone/podlet`.
+- As a container: `podman run ghcr.io/containers/podlet`.
-    - Container images are available on [quay.io](https://quay.io/repository/k9withabone/podlet) and [docker hub](https://hub.docker.com/r/k9withabone/podlet).
 - Use [cargo-binstall](https://github.com/cargo-bins/cargo-binstall) to get a prebuilt binary: `cargo binstall podlet`.
 - Build and install with `cargo install podlet`.